the-fortissimo-five/piano-sim/group-agreement.md

   Empathetically consider eachother.
   Give gentle feedback.
   Welcome the feedback.

-How long until we go ask for help?

 When we will make the decision to have to work outside of regular hours?